OguzOlgunDev/OrganicFoodProject/README.md

 A responsive and modern organic food website built with HTML and CSS.
 The project focuses on clean UI design, mobile responsiveness, and user-friendly navigation.

 !!!
-There are many missing part for now I am planing to complete this project later for now I used Sass vanilla css html The structure for Sass is 7/1 arthitecture but I dont use Themes and Vendors because, I only need bootstrap for making responsive easy and there are no Themes for my project
+There are many missing part for now I am planing to complete this project later.
+I used Sass vanilla css html The structure for Sass is 7/1 arthitecture but I dont use Themes and Vendors folders there are no files like that because, I only need bootstrap for making responsive easy and there are no Themes for my project

 Missing Part is for now:
   I am planing to add a opanable navbar.
 It should be there I know :) but missing